Board of Directors

 Jessica Ostoyich

 Jessica Ostoyich was born and raised in a small farming community on the eastern plains of Colorado, Jessica ventured off to the big city of Golden, Co where she studied Engineering with a Civil Specialty at the Colorado School of Mines.
-Jessica graduated in 2006 and began her career with Mortenson out at the Stapleton Redevelopment project as a field engineer.
-Since her stint at Stapleton, she has spent time on the Vestas Blade Manufacturing facility, National Renewable Energy Laboratory Integrated Bio-Refinery Research Facility, Saint Joseph’s Hospital, Charles Schwab Lone Tree Campus, Woodward Lincoln Campus, HUB RiNo, Facebook Data Center, Fitzsimons Redevelopment and is currently working on a building a pipeline of business for the Mortenson Denver Operating Group.
+Jessica graduated in 2006 and began her career with Mortenson Construction and spent 18 years there before beginning her own woman-owned small commercial general contracting business, Gratacon.
+Gratacon comes from the latin words of “Gratitude” and “With” signifying being grateful for the opportunity to work with others and collaborate on building upon her customer’s business and legacy.
 While not working, Jessica loves spending time with her husband Ryan, traveling, and volunteering at several local non-profit organizations, including Firefly Autism.
-If there were 36 hours in a day, Jessica could find activities to fill 38 of those 36 hours.
-She also has a really cool nephew who she can’t get enough of and enjoys spending time with him showing off her rusty basketball skills, helping him with homework, and just hanging out.
+Together they have 3 really cool nephews and 8 Godchildren they love spending time with and pouring into.

 Javier Alberto Soto